forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

   python setup.py install
   ```

-### Troubleshooting
+## Troubleshooting

 If you are installing on Mac OS X with [Homebrew](https://brew.sh/) and get
-a fatal error related to `'openssl/opensslv.h' file not found`, you may need to
+a fatal error related to `'openssl/opensslv.h' file not found`, you might need to
 export `CPPFLAGS` and `LDFLAGS` for the openssl package.
 For more information,
 see [issue 3489](https://github.com/pyca/cryptography/issues/3489).